|Account Type||Account Level|

 A Health column on the Collection page shows color-coded healthy, error, and warning states for Collectors and Sources so you can quickly determine the health of your Collectors and Sources.

-- You can hover your mouse over a Collector or Source to view a tooltip that provides the number of health events detected on the Collector or Source.
+- Hover your mouse over a Collector or Source to view a tooltip that provides the number of health events detected on the Collector or Source.